forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

 2. Commands for any NodeJS-based static site generator needs to be [run as an npm script](/docs/previews/build-commands/#using-npm-scripts-as-build-commands).
 3. If your site lives in a subfolder, you need to [setup working directory and output path accordingly](https://forestry.io/docs/troubleshooting/build-issues-for-sites-in-subdirectories/#including-subdirectory-in-preview).

-Preview still not running?
-See our [troubleshooting section](/docs/previews/troubleshooting-preview-issues/) to do some checks.

 {{% /warning %}}

 #### Defaults server commands